coredao-org/CoreDAO-Docs/docs/FAQs/validator-faqs.md

 4. **Loss of Delegation:** If validators perform poorly or are frequently penalized, delegators may withdraw their support, significantly reducing the validator's earning potential.
 5. **Operational and Security Risks:** Validators need to maintain secure, efficient operations around the clock.
 Operational failures or security breaches can lead to financial and reputational damage.

-### 8. How does the validator election process work in Core Chain?
+### 8. How does the validator election process work in the Core ecosystem?

-The Validator election process in Satoshi Plus on the Core Chain network involves several key steps, integrating both Proof of Work (PoW) and Proof of Stake (PoS) elements:
+The Validator election process in Satoshi Plus on the Core network involves several key steps, integrating both Proof of Work (PoW) and Proof of Stake (PoS) elements:

 1. **Stake Delegation**: Holders of CORE and BTC tokens delegate their tokens to validator candidates, influencing the election with their staked tokens.
 2. **Hash Power Delegation**: Bitcoin miners contribute to validator selection by allocating a portion of their hash power, specified in the Bitcoin blocks they mine.